sodafoundation/architecture-analysis/specs/capri/Multi-attach.md

 ## Implementation

-Describe how the feature will be implemented.
-This can be a list of work items.
-1. Update the dock to report capability of multi-attach.
+1. Update the configuration files of pools belong to a driver that support multi-attach to report this capability.
+2. Update the state machine to accommodate multi-attach.
-2. Update the controller to select the multi-attach enabled backend at volume create time.
+2. Update the controller to select a multi-attach enabled pool based on profile at volume create time.
-3. Update the CLI to enable create multi-attach volume.
-4. Update attach/detach to be multiAttach aware.
+3. Update attach/detach to be multiAttach aware.
-5. Update nbp to enable multiAttach.
+4. Update nbp to enable multiAttach.

 ## References